What is a family caregiver?

 - Forty-five percent report financial impact due to their caregiving duties

-Eating appropriately using the power of nutrition improves the overall quality of our health, especially for people with certain disease states.
-Dietitians and physicians are collaborating to support people with different disease conditions through appropriate foods, with medically tailored meals that meet specific dietary requirements.
+Eating appropriately using the power of nutrition improves the overall quality of our health, especially for people with certain diseases.
+Food as medicine helps seniors maintain healthier and higher-quality lives.
+However, among older adults with chronic health conditions:

-- Only 25% have a diet tailored to their disease states’ nutritional requirements.
+- Only 25% have a diet tailored to their health condition’s nutritional requirements.

-- The adherence rate to disease-specific diets for diabetes, renal disease, and congestive heart failure skyrockets from 22% to 90% when medically tailored meals are provided.
+- The percentage of people who follow specific diets for diabetes, renal disease, and congestive heart failure skyrockets from 22% to 90% when medically tailored meals are provided.

 - They don’t realize they may have a prepaid debit card available to buy healthy foods.
-We want all health plans to let caregivers and adult children know about this so they can encourage elders and the chronically ill to use this benefit.
-Partnering with a provider of home-delivered, ready to eat meals. is the other way insurers can provide critical nutritional support.
+We want all caregivers and adult children to know about this so they can encourage their elders and the chronically ill to use this benefit.

-- For various reasons, many people don’t take direct action to enroll in Medicare when they become eligible or do not enroll in the plan best suited for their needs.
-Often, seniors lack a strong support system or the resources and ability to research the various plans and figure it out.
+- They don’t take direct action to enroll in Medicare when they become eligible or do not enroll in the plan best suited for their needs.
+We encourage family members and close friends to help older adults research the various plans and the benefits they cover.

-- The American healthcare system is difficult to navigate, given the plethora of care facilities, residences, and rehabilitative services to understand.
-If someone lacks the means to hire professional assistance or cannot access helpful resources, it can be tough.
-The websites care.com and caregiving.org are great sources of free advice for family caregivers, especially adult children who must step in to make decisions about finances, health care, and social programs or activities to help their parents stay active and engaged.
+- As many of us experience, the American healthcare system is challenging to navigate, given the multitude of care facilities and rehabilitative services to understand.
+The websites care.com and caregiving.org are excellent sources of free advice for family caregivers, especially adult children helping make decisions about finances, health care, and social programs or activities so their parents stay active and engaged.